 Additional Reading: Renting to a New Generation: Are You Ready?

 Do… be honest when answering difficult questions.
 Even answers that might be technically true can still be disingenuous, and you don’t want to mislead potential tenants or earn a bad reputation.
 If potential tenants walk out of your showing with a bad taste in their mouths, or sign a lease under false pretenses, they’ll be telling their friends about it.

 Don’t… be the “helicopter landlord.”
 Potential tenants don’t want a landlord or realtor hovering over them every step of the way.
 Allow them to tour the property at their own pace.
 If something needs explaining, feel free to do so; otherwise, if they have questions, they’ll ask you.
 Guests of a house showing will wonder what kind of landlord you are based on your behavior.
 Don’t give them a bad first impression.

 Don’t… surprise your current tenants (if you have them) by giving them short notice of a house showing.
 First of all, it’s unfair to them.
 They have their own schedules, and, after all, are paying to live on the property.
-Always give them advanced notice, and if something comes up, ask them politely if they can help you out on short notice.
+And second, it’s the law — in most states, landlords must give tenants at least 24 hours’ notice before entering for any reason, including showings.
+Always give your tenants adequate notice, and if something comes up, ask them politely if they can help you out on short notice.

 The bottom line… be attentive to your showings.
 It’s an important step in the rental process and may be one of the few times you directly interact with your tenants at any length.
 Treat it as a marketing opportunity for yourself and your business.
 Remain professional, honest, and considerate, and you’ll be in great shape!